One of the most ambitious SEO campaigns ever.

 Project Management

 Everything that isn’t content writing happens in our Activity Tracker.
+This view is set up to track activities by status:

 1. Idea